By Kate Ranta on Jun 17, 2020 @ 03:00 PM

 Here are a few ways to alleviate pain or eye redness:

 - Carefully inspect the eye for small particles that may be stuck under the eyelid and cause symptoms.

 - Flush the eye with clean water or saline solution once or twice to remove particles or soothe the eye surface.
 Do not rinse the eye more than a few times.
 Doing so can make the situation worse.

 - Avoid rubbing or pressing on the eye.

 - Use a cool, wet cloth to alleviate swelling and pain.

 - If outside, wear sunglasses to avoid irritation from the sun.

-If you experience intense pain or blurred vision, it is essential that you seek medical attention immediately, particularly if you believe the particle may be wood, glass or metal.
+If you experience intense pain or blurred vision, you must seek medical attention immediately, mainly if you believe the particle may be wood, glass, or metal.
 An eye doctor will carefully examine your eye and may prescribe pain medication or antibiotic eye drops to guard against infection.

 If your eye hurts, the doctor may suggest over-the-counter pain medication.
-If it’s a large abrasion, you may need to keep the eye covered with gauze or eye patch for a few days.
-Be sure to follow your doctors advice and if you continue to feel pain, contact them immediately.
+If it is an extensive abrasion, you may need to keep the eye covered with gauze or an eye patch for a few days.
+Be sure to follow your doctor's advice, and if you continue to feel pain, contact them immediately.